 Nevertheless, it would be best if you were careful not to give an impression that you have been irresponsibly generous with your shares.
 Investors realize that every round of investments means liquidation of shares and also an increase in valuation.
 Neither of which are beneficial.

 If you’re in the education industry, it does not make sense to evaluate yourself against a company in tech or finance.
-While researching, it’s important that we place focus on startups of similar age within the same industry.
+While researching, it’s important to focus on startups of similar age within the same industry.

 The step-up and scorecard methods are used to estimate a company’s valuation.
 Both these methods take the average valuation in your industry as the basis for the calculation.